Start with drawings

 Drawing up a set of proposed plans can help you to clearly explain exactly what it is that you want to achieve, and can give concrete points to negotiate if there are any problems.
 It also means that you can get sign off on your precise project, meaning that no one can turn around at a later date and claim they didn’t fully understand the scope of your plans.

 It might sound expensive (particularly if you’re not even sure you want to build yet), but don’t panic - it doesn’t have to break the bank.
-Take a look at our £250 Concept Package, which gives you everything you need.
+Book a free consultation with our team and we'll put together a tailored quote suited to your needs.

 Check your lease